-Riptide Publishing is a boutique purveyor of some of the finest LGBTQ fiction, romance, and erotica available today.
-Created by experienced M/M authors who were hungry for more favorable contracts, editing, marketing support, and royalty rates, Riptide Publishing seeks to fill a critical niche in the LGBTQ market: quality books, pristinely packaged, that will satisfy readers’ desires for rich, plotty, well-edited stories for which the author is fairly paid.
+Riptide Publishing is a boutique publisher of some of the finest LGBTQ fiction available in print and ebook today.
+Created by industry veterans and LGBTQ authors who were hungry for better editing, marketing support, production values, and contracts, Riptide Publishing sought to bring the Manhattan quality aesthetic to small-press, author-friendly publishing—and in doing so, to elevate and integrate positive LGBTQ representation into the mainstream.
+Riptide Publishing now fills a critical niche in the general fiction market: quality books, pristinely packaged, that satisfy readers’ desires for rich, plotty, well-edited, queer-positive stories.

 More than Just Romance

-Riptide is a romance-focused house, but that doesn’t mean it’s all we do.
+Riptide is a romance-focused house, but that's not all we offer.
 First and foremost, Riptide publishes quality LGBTQ fiction.
 Erotica?
 Yes.
 Romance?
 Absolutely.
 But stories with LGBTQ protagonists or a focus on the LGBTQ experience also have a place at Riptide—no romance required.
-Currently, Riptide's catalog features primarily gay protagonists, but we're actively expanding into the rest of the rainbow and look forward to becoming your home for quality lesbian, bisexual, and trans* stories too.
+Currently, Riptide's catalog features primarily gay protagonists, but we're actively expanding into the rest of the rainbow and look forward to becoming your home for quality lesbian, bisexual, trans, nonbinary, and ace-spectrum fiction too.

 Believe it or not, Riptide Publishing was an accident.
 Or rather, the founders never set out with the intention of starting a business.
 So how did they come to launch a publishing house with such high-caliber authors signing on before they even put up a website?

-Since mid-2010, founders Rachel and Aleks have spent long hours studying and discussing the contracts, editing, cover art, and marketing at a great many M/M e-pubs.
-Aleks had sold work to seven different houses, including a number of e-publishers and one major traditional publisher.
-Rachel had sold work to four houses.
-Between the two of them, they’d worked with eight presses, and while a couple offered very positive experiences, none were 100% ideal.
-Nor did their search for the perfect home among a number of other M/M presses yield any results.
+Since mid-2010, founders Rachel Haimowitz and Aleksandr Voinov have spent long hours studying and discussing the contracts, editing, cover art, marketing, and other production values and support at a great many gay romance e-publishers.
+Between the two of them, they’d worked with eight presses, and while some offered overall positive experiences, none were 100% ideal.
+Nor did their search for the perfect home among a number of other gay romance presses yield any results.
 Oh, how Aleks and Rachel wished they could cherry-pick all the best bits from each publisher and squish them together into one perfect house!

-And then, in the midst of hunting for a suitable home for their latest projects, they looked at each other and said, “Well, why don’t we?”
-They both knew the M/M market inside and out—as writers, as readers, and as marketers.
-Both are professional editors: Rachel worked in editing and production for Avalon, Thunders Mouth Press, Pearson (a “Big Six” house), and even the makers of the World of Warcraft card game before going freelance.
+And then they looked at each other and said, “Well, why don’t we?”
+They both knew the gay romance market inside and out—as writers, as readers, and as marketers.
+Both are professional editors: Rachel spent years in editing and production for Avalon, Thunders Mouth Press, Pearson (a “Big Five” house), and even the makers of the World of Warcraft card game before going freelance.
 Aleks is a financial editor in a pan-European investment bank, and has taught, coached, and edited writing for ten years.
-Rachel even had small business experience; she owned and operated a game store for seven years, managing a six-person staff, a massive mail-order business, and a retail location open almost 80 hours a week.
+Rachel even had small business experience; she owned and operated a game store for seven years, managing a six-person staff, a massive worldwide mail-order business, and a retail location open almost 80 hours a week.

 Want to Publish with Us?

 In order to give each book we produce the utmost editorial attention, we've chosen to remain an invitation-only press.
-However, we are open to any agented submissions (please have your agent submit proposals to firstname.lastname@example.org) and referrals from existing authors, and we have a number of specific open calls—no invitation, agent, or referral necessary—posted on our submission page.
-You can also find our editors taking pitches at Authors after Dark, GayRomLit, and other conferences and events; please check out our events page to see where we'll be.
+However, we are open to any agented submissions (please have your agent submit proposals to firstname.lastname@example.org with "agented submission" in the subject line) and referrals from existing authors, and we have a number of specific open calls—no invitation, agent, or referral necessary—posted on our submission page.
+You can also find our editors taking pitches at RT, Authors after Dark, GayRomLit, and other conferences and events; please check out our events page to see where we'll be.